myszzka96/home-ontology/README.md

 - To be listed ...

 ## Python requirements
-- To be listed ...
+- To run the Google Speech API you will need to add file with your credentials and replace the Palpi-project-xxx.json

 ## Environmental Variables
 Add the following to your ~/.bashrc in Linux systems.
 For Windows, you would use "Set Environmental Path"